Shin Splints Stretches and Exercises

-Learn treatment and prevention tips for shin splints, plus effective shin splints stretches and exercises.
+Treatment and prevention tips for shin splints, plus effective shin splints stretching videos

 The term “Shin splints” is commonly used to describe lower leg pain.
 However, shin splints are only one of several conditions that affect the lower leg.
 The most common causes of lower leg pain are: general shin soreness; shin splints; and stress fractures.
 For the purpose of this article, I’ll only be addressing the first two.
 I’ll save the topic of stress fractures for another issue.